hpcsheffield/2014-01-14-manchester/shell/README.md

 # Command History

-You can easily access previous commands.
+You can easily access previous commands. `history` (a bash built-in) lists the command history.

+    [seb@sebpad 08:48:28 shell]$ history
+     (Extra output snipped)
+     2053  ls
+     2054  which history
+     2055  history
+    [seb@sebpad 08:48:45 shell]$

+You can re-call a command from that history like this:

+    !2053

+This will call `ls` from the short list above.

+## Navigating and searching the command history [Super useful]

+You can quickly access recent commands from the history and search the
+history:

 Hit the up arrow.
 Hit it again.
 You can step backwards through your command history.
-The down arrow takes your forwards in the command history.
+The down arrow takes you forwards in the command history.

 ^-C will cancel the command you are writing, and give you a fresh prompt.

 ^-R will do a reverse-search through your command history.
 This is very useful.
 If you find a partial match you can keep pressing ^-R until you find the instance you are interested in.

 # Which program?